knative/community/mechanics/GOLANG-POLICY.md

 ## Caution

 Major Golang version bumps (i.e. 1.14 to 1.15) should be made deliberately and should not be taken too lightly.
-Such a change should not happen closely to a release cycle of Knative.
+Such a change should not happen too closely to a release of Knative.
 If the bump would be within two weeks of the Knative release cycle, it should be postponed until the next release to allow for thorough testing and hardening.
 Exceptions to this should be discussed and agreed upon through the TOC.

-Since such a version bump can potentially be breaking to some repositories, the change should be widely announced and agreed upon.
+Since such a version bump can potentially be breaking to some repositories, the change should be announced and discussed and agreed upon between the impacted working groups.